Sahil-81/Face-Recognition-Attendance-System/README.md

 ## Launch app:

 After you are done with all steps mentioned above you can run app_student file(for student interface), app_teacher file(for teacher interface).
 You will get a local host link in the terminal.
 Just open that link in browser to use the app.
+(Note:- Minimum 3 students must be registered for marking attendance to work.)